How to Cancel Car Insurance

 Having personal car insurance is one of the critical elements of owning a vehicle, and you should never drive a car that is uninsured.
 However, there are times where you’ll need to cancel the car insurance that you have.

-Perhaps you’re getting rid of your car, or you simply don’t plan on driving it for a while.
-Maybe you’re going on a long trip, and don’t want to be charged for the time that your car is simply sitting in the garage.
-Or maybe you’ve found a better deal, and you’re ready to drop your car insurance plan, so that you can switch to one better suited to your needs.
+Perhaps you’re cancelling your insurance to sell your car, or you simply don’t plan on driving it for a while.
+Maybe you’re going on a long trip and don’t want to be charged for the time that your car is simply sitting in the garage.
+Or maybe you’ve found a better deal and you’re ready to drop your car insurance plan so that you can switch carriers to one better suited for your needs.

 Car insurance plans have different payment policies.
 Depending on your plan, your contract may be month-to-month, or it may be quarterly.
 If this is the case, when you cancel your insurance plan, you’ll simply be billed for the rest of the period, and that’s it.

 However, you may have an insurance policy that requires you to sign a contract for a set amount of time, usually a year.
 If that’s the case, you may be on the hook for the entirety of that contract, or you may be charged a fee if you cancel your policy.